 Lake District Paddle Boarding is Cumbria’s only dedicated Mobile Stand Up Paddle Boarding “SUP” provider.
-We are based in the heart of the English lakes in Cumbria on the shores of Derwentwater nr Keswick.
+We are based in the heart of the English lakes in Cumbria on the shores of Derwentwater nr Keswick and Coniston.

-Most of our Introductory lessons and Paddle board River Tours ” SUPfaris” take place on Derwentwater and the river Derwent .
-However we also run SUP introductions on Consiton water based out of the stunning Swallows & Amazons Cafe.
+Our Introductory lessons take place on Derwent water Keswick and Coniston in the south lakes.
+The Paddle board River Tours ” SUPfaris” take place on Derwentwater and the river Derwent .
+For SUP introductions on Derwentwater we meet at the filling Station Cafe and on Consiton water based out of the stunning Swallows & Amazons Tea Rooms.
 We have a wide range of paddle boards for you to try including Red Paddle Co, Fanatic, Starboard.
 We only use inflatable SUP’s ” iSUP’s” for lessons and SUPfari River Tours.
 We also hold a stock Paddle boards for sale, making us one of the few SUP retailers where you can try before you buy!

 For Board Sales Call: 01768892105.

 Derwentwater is the Jewel in the crown for SUP in the English Lakes.
 Its proximity to Keswick and easy access by the A66 make it an ideal destination for your first paddle board adventure.
 Once you've learned the basics, you will have the skills necessary to explore the numerous islands, secluded bays and river mouths at your leisure, keeping a watchful eye out for Otters, Kingfishers, Ospreys and other Lake Land wildlife.